Oath of Office (novel): Development

 In formulating the plot of Oath of Office, Cameron says that the Persian Spring plot came from his editor Tom Colgan.
 He added, "I chase my protagonist up a tree, then throw rocks at him.
 It’s my job to do that—no one wants to read about people strolling through daisies, readers want them picking their way barefoot through miles of broken glass."
 For research, Cameron visited the U.S. Naval Academy, the headquarters for the FBI and the United States Secret Service, and the White House, and talked to retired intelligence officers who had served in Iran.

 Reception

 Commercial

 The book debuted at number eight on the Combined Print and E-Book Fiction category of the New York Times bestseller list for the week of December 16, 2018, as well as number 12 on the Hardcover Fiction category of the same list.
-In addition, it debuted at number 16 on USA Today's Best-selling Books list for the week of December 6, 2018.
+It charted at number five at the Mass Market Books category of the same list in December 2019.